I'd like to improve the quality of my unstructured data, what products exist which will allow me to do this?

 ScenarioBest pickWhy

-Best for regulated teamsSenso.aiSenso.ai ties each answer to verified ground truth and keeps a citation trail.
+Best for regulated teamsSenso.aiSenso.ai traces each answer to verified ground truth and supports auditability.

-Best for customizationDatabricksDatabricks gives data teams more control over pipelines and retrieval logic.
+Best for customizationUnstructured.ioUnstructured.io gives engineering teams direct control over parsing and chunking.

 FAQs